ethereum/consensus-specs/tests/formats/ssz_generic/README.md

 # SSZ, generic tests

-This set of test-suites provides general testing for SSZ: to decode any container/list/vector/other type from binary data, encode it back, and compute the hash-tree-root.
+This set of test suites provides general testing for SSZ: to decode any container/list/vector/other type from binary data, encode it back, and compute the hash-tree-root.

-This test collection for general-purpose SSZ is experimental.
+This test collection for general purpose SSZ is experimental.
 The `ssz_static` suite is the required minimal support for SSZ, and should be prioritized.

 The `ssz_generic` tests are split up into different handler, each specialized into a SSZ type: